Kanye West Headlines Awaken 2020 10-Hour Prayer Rally in Tempe, Arizona | The latest hip hop news, music and media - Mag Viral News

 Kanye West and his complete transformation from a hedonistic superstar to a belief-driven griot who is no longer committed to his past was rated positively as well as negatively.
-The Chicago superstar will undoubtedly become more curious and critical after being announced as the heading for a 10-hour prayer rally called Awaken 2020.
+The Chicago superstar will undoubtedly stimulate more curious thoughts and critics after being announced as the headline for a 10-hour prayer rally called Awaken 2020 that has reportedly featured remarkable critics of the LGBTQ movement.

 As the local Arizona outlet ABC 15 reported, West was announced last week as headlining the Awaken 2020 rally after tickets for the event had been made available to the public, despite being a free event.
 The event was sold out on January 8th at Eventbrite and the organizers have not yet released a final list of registrations.